technosoftware-gmbh/opcua-solution-net/README.md

-# Technosoftware GmbH OPC UA Solution .NET
+# OPC UA Solution .NET

 The OPC UA Solution .NET is the implementation for the